Cold temperatures create downer on otherwise sizzling summer

 "The good news is Cyclone Oma is definitely not heading to New Zealand, but we're going to see all the temperatures dive right across New Zealand tonight and be much cooler than it has been over the last few weeks," Kerr said yesterday evening.

-Kerr said by late Monday, early Tuesday this week, another high pressure ridge will push off the wet southerly winds creating fine conditions.
+Kerr said by late Monday, early Tuesday this week, another high pressure ridge would push off the wet southerly winds, creating fine conditions.

 WeatherWatch said this high pressure system returning to New Zealand mid-week would also protect us from new tropical storms potentially generating east of Fiji.